-With the recent acquisition of Signifi Mobile Inc. ("Signifi") on June 7, 2016, the Company now also manufactures, markets, and sells Uniden® cellular signal boosters and accessories across Canada and the United States.
-See Significant Highlights section.
+With the acquisition of Signifi Mobile Inc. ("Signifi") on June 7, 2016, the Company now also manufactures, markets, and sells Uniden® cellular signal boosters and accessories across Canada and the United States as well as rugged mobile phones for both the consumer and B2B markets.